Mircea Coșea

-Dumitru Gheorghe Mircea Coșea (born June 9, 1942) is a Romanian politician, economist, diplomat, essayist, journalist and professor.
+Dumitru Gheorghe Mircea Coșea (9 June 1942 – 18 December 2025) was a Romanian politician, economist, diplomat, essayist, journalist and academic.
 A former member of the Party of Social Democracy (PDSR) until June 1997, he joined Teodor Meleșcanu and Iosif Boda in creating the short-lived Alliance for Romania (Alianța pentru România, ApR) party, which merged into the National Liberal Party (PNL) in 2002.
 In 1999, Coșea was among the members of Varujan Vosganian's grouping, the Union of Right-wing Forces (Uniunea Forțelor de Dreapta, UFD), which also joined the PNL.

-Coșea has been a member of the Chamber of Deputies for Constanța County in 1996-2000 (with the PDSR group in 1996-1997, as an independent in 1997-2000) and for Olt County, with the Justice and Truth alliance group, from 2004.
-With the accession of Romania to the European Union on January 1, 2007, became a Member of the European Parliament with the Alliance of Liberals and Democrats for Europe.
+Coșea was a member of the Chamber of Deputies for Constanța County in 1996–2000 (with the PDSR group in 1996–1997, as an independent in 1997–2000) and for Olt County, with the Justice and Truth alliance group, from 2004.
+With the accession of Romania to the European Union on 1 January 2007, became a Member of the European Parliament with the Alliance of Liberals and Democrats for Europe.
 In March 2007, he resigned from the PNL and, as an independent MEP, joined the Identity, Tradition, Sovereignty (ITS) group inside the European Parliament.

-He is a professor at the Faculty of General Economics, part of the Academy of Economic Studies (ASE), and at the Dimitrie Cantemir Christian University (UCDC), being head of the UCDC's Department of European Integration.
-He is also a regular contributor to Săptămâna Financiară.
+He was a professor at the Faculty of General Economics, part of the Academy of Economic Studies (ASE), and at the Dimitrie Cantemir Christian University (UCDC), being head of the UCDC's Department of European Integration.
+He was also a regular contributor to Săptămâna Financiară.

-Coșea is married, and has fathered a daughter (born in 1970).